flipacholas/Architecture-of-consoles/articles/xbox-360.Rmd.md

 Having said that, the new CPU runs at **3.2 GHz** and it includes so much circuitry that, for this study, we have to split it into different groups:

 - The **three leaders** that execute the program's instructions.
-At first, each resembles Cell's **PowerPC Processing Element** (PPE), but you'll soon see that they are actually a superset of it.
+At first, each resembles Cell's **PowerPC Processor Element** (PPE), but you'll soon see that they are actually a superset of it.
 Additionally, since we've got three of them now, it may seem as if the whole chip behaves like a _Ceberus_ monster, where each core may claim control of the whole system.
 Alas, that's not feasible in a computer, so the first core is the designated **master core** while the others will be taking **assistant roles**.
 - A **single interface** that interconnects the cores with the rest of the system.
 This bus is called **XBAR** (pronounced 'Crossbar').
   - Like in Cell, there are other proprietary interfaces used for debugging or maintenance (i.e. temperature) but these will not be mentioned until we reach the 'Anti-piracy' section.
 - The **security block** which Microsoft oversaw to implement the anti-piracy system.
 It's a very complex section, so to avoid overwhelming you with information, I'll explain it in the 'Anti-piracy' section as well.